 E is for Easter decorating.
 Whether you’re religious or simply love the season, Easter is a brilliant chance to decorate your home in bright, spring colours.
 Invite family and friends to enjoy your home over the Bank Holiday weekend.

 F is for feminine.
-Blush, dusky pink and bronze continue to dominate home decorating in 2019.
+Blush, dusky pink and bronze continues to dominate home decorating.

 G is for galvanised.
 We’ve noticed an increase of galvanised steel buckets in gardens and small pots inside the home.
 Perfect for adding a touch of vintage charm to any space.